-Taylor University is regionally accredited by the Higher Learning Commission (HLC)(ph.
-312.263.0456) - AQIP, the Council on Social Work Education, the National Council for Accreditation of Teacher Education-Indiana, and the Indiana Professional Standards Board and the music program is accredited by the National Association of Schools of Music.
-Computer Engineering and Engineering Physics programs are accredited by the Engineering Accreditation Commission of ABET.
-Also, Taylor University is seeking accreditation by the Association of Collegiate Business Schools and Programs.
+Taylor University is accredited by the Higher Learning Commission (HLC)(ph.
+312.263.0456) - AQIP, the Council on Social Work Education, the Council for the Accreditation of Educator Preparation-Indiana, and the Indiana Professional Standards Board and the music program is accredited by the National Association of Schools of Music.
+Computer Engineering and Engineering Physics programs are accredited by the Engineering Accreditation Commission of ABET since 2007.
+Also, Taylor University's Business Program is accredited by the Accreditation Council for Business Schools and Programs since 2016.

 Academic Quality Improvement Program (AQIP)